gvalero2013/moodle-tinymce_clozeeditor/changehistory.md

 * version.php - Version and release changed

 ### possible important changes in
-* tinymce/plugin.js - spaces between key and : character
+* tinymce/editor_plugin.js - spaces between key and : character
-* editor.css many spaces in many places and some : characters at end of line
+* dialog.css many spaces in many places and some : characters at end of line

 ## 09 June 2018.
 1.0